Minister Resigns Over May's Corbyn Talks -

 Read the full resignation letter here:

-It has been an honour to serve in your Goverment as a Minister since 2017 and I remain a firm admirer of your courage and stoicism during one of the most difficult crises this country has faced for a generation.
+It has been an honour to serve in your Government as a Minister since 2017 and I remain a firm admirer of your courage and stoicism during one of the most difficult crises this country has faced for a generation.

 I believe we have two great challenges.
 We must deliver the Brexit the people voted for.
-And we must present the calamity of a Corbyn government.
+And we must prevent the calamity of a Corbyn government.

 Sadly.
 I fear that we are now at risk of simultaneously failing in both.